 Douglas Original has the most cooling features, such as a CoolSense® cover, ecoLight® cooling gel foam layer, and a layer of Elastex, a breathable latex-like foam.
 All these features earned Douglas a score of 4.2/10.
 If you sleep hotter, and value having more cooling features in your mattress, you may prefer Douglas Original.

-Get more cooling features and excellent motion isolation with Douglas.
+Get more cooling features with Douglas.

 Douglas Original | The Endy | Bloom Earth |